Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 The most common cause of chronic aches and pains, like neck pain, headaches and migraine, frozen shoulders, bad backs, knees, and hip pain, comes from stiffness or spasm in muscle tissue from holding the body in disadvantageous positions for too long.
 Sitting still for hours on end, or even sleeping in the wrong position creates stiffness and reduces mobility, thereby creating a vicious circle of not wanting to move much because it hurts.

-For example, chronic pain felt in the upper back, neck and shoulders is nothing more than muscle spasm (cramp) caused by holding the head in a miss-aligned, unbalanced position, too far in front of the body.
-Once the cervical vertebrae (neck bones) are trained back into their correctly aligned place, many muscles can relax, and the pain goes away.
+For example, chronic pain felt in the upper back, neck, and shoulders is nothing more than muscle spasm (cramp) caused by holding the head in a miss-aligned, unbalanced position, too far in front of the body.
+Once the cervical and thoracic vertebrae (neck and upper-spine bones) are trained back into their correctly aligned place, many muscles that were straining to hold the head can relax, and the pain subsides.

 Are You Chair Shaped?

 Sitting on chairs all day is detrimental to health.
 Getting off the chairs onto the floor allows the body to find its natural movement capabilities.

 Flexibility Comes First

 Without flexibility, there is no hope of a painless future as we grow older.
 For example, people with stiff knees cannot squat down or climb stairs properly.
 Those with stiff necks often suffer chronic headaches and migraines.
 Others with poor posture get a stiff back and suffer lower back pain and sciatica.
 Staying immobile makes you stiff and hurts your joints when you do try to move.
 So how can the cycle be broken?